 If you need more support then the online guided program ‘6 Weeks No Wheat’ will guide and educate you each week, on what you can eat, what you need to look for and how to make lifestyle changes.
 You will also be supplied a weekly meal plan with easy and delicious recipes to prepare.

-If you need more individualised advice, then consider a health review or seek guidance and support from your chosen health care practitioner.
+If you need more individualised advice, seek guidance and support from your chosen health care practitioner.